globalprivacycontrol/landing-page/content/implementation.md

 new rights to opt out of data sharing at scale.

 Sites that detect GPC may interpret the signal in a variety of ways depending on their interpretation of the privacy laws applicable to the site.
+The precise meaning and legal effect of GPC in any jurisdiction is ultimately determined by the applicable regulators in that jurisdiction.
 Some sites use GPC to turn off all third party user tracking regardless of location, others use it as a tool to limit certain data sharing in only some jurisdictions.
 GPC is intended to apply to a wide range of tracking and data-sharing practices, including (but not limited to) cookies, local storage, pixel beacons, device identifiers, and device fingerprinting techniques.

 GPC is designed to work flexibly across different regulatory frameworks.
 In opt-out jurisdictions (such as under CCPA and similar U.S. state laws), GPC